improvedk/improve.dk/source/_posts/how-to-set-up-and-serve-private-content-using-s3/how-to-set-up-and-serve-private-content-using-s3.md

 ### Using wildcards when signing URLs

 So what if you want to grant access to many files at once, do we have to create a policy for each single one?
 Thankfully, no, we don't!
-Say you want to grant access to all files in the folder “Test” (and remember, there is no such thing as folders in S3 – just objects named e.g. /Test/FileName.jpg).
+Say you want to grant access to all files in the folder "Test" (and remember, there is no such thing as folders in S3 – just objects named e.g. /Test/FileName.jpg).
 What we'd do is to create a policy like this:

 ```csharp
 var signedUrl = provider.GetCustomUrl("https://d2ya0f2cfwcopc.cloudfront.net/Test/*", DateTime.Now.AddMinutes(5));